Suppressing instabilities in mixed baroclinic flow using an actuation based on receptivity: Problem formulation

 with $\nabla \cdot {\bf u}^* = 0$.
 Similarly, the adjoint variables satisfy adjoint boundary conditions imposed by equation~(\ref{eq:adjoint_condition}).
 These are identical to the boundary conditions satisfied by the direct variables, except for the ${\bf e}_x$ and ${\bf e}_z$ components of the velocity field at the upper free surface, that must satisfy Robin conditions~\citep{Barkley:IJNMF2008}:

-Like the direct variables, the adjoint variables are decomposed into the normal modes but obtained as the solution of the adjoint eigenvalue problem, instead of the direct one so this time, the same eigenvalue solver yields the adjoint mode $\hat{\bf q}^*(x,y)=(\hat{u}^*, \hat{v}^*, \hat{w}^*, \hat{T}^*)^\top$.
-It follows from the bi-orthogonality property that the growth rate and the frequency of the adjoint and direct modes are identical~\citep{Salwen:JFM1981}.
+Like the direct variables, the adjoint variables are decomposed into the normal modes but obtained as the solution of the adjoint eigenvalue problem, instead of the direct one so this time, the same eigenvalue solver yields the adjoint mode $\hat{\bf q}^*(x,y)=(\hat{u}^*, \hat{v}^*, \hat{w}^*, \hat{T}^*)^\top$. {It follows from the bi-orthogonality property that the eigenvalue of the adjoint mode is the complex conjugate of that of the direct mode~\citep{Salwen:JFM1981}.
+Therefore, the magnitude of the growth rate and frequency of the adjoint and direct modes are identical when the real and imaginary parts of the complex eigenvalue are equated.}